Kometa-Team/Kometa/docs/files/overview.md

 ### Collection/Playlist Metadata Updates

-[Updates](updates.md) are attributes placed at the top level of the definition that tells PMM Metadata Changes for the Collection/Playlist.
+[Updates](updates.md) are attributes placed at the top level of the definition that tells Kometa Metadata Changes for the Collection/Playlist.

 ???+ example "Collection/Playlist Metadata Update Example"